msiladi/pfsrsdk/README.md

 ## Contributing

-Reference any of the below resources for developing in this package.
+Reference the below resources for developing in this package.

 ### Managing Package Dependencies